mangefoo/wifi-ethernet-bridge/README.md

 up.
 I will also act as a DNS server for the clients in the network, hence the name.
 The default configuration contains most that we need.
 Only some small changes are required:
 - We need to make sure that we are only serving DHCP requests on the ethernet interface.
-Using the default values would make the device reply to requests on the Wifi network as well which will cause problems.
+Using the default values would make the device reply to DHCP requests on the WiFi network as well which will cause problems.
 - We need to specify a network range within our 192.168.44.0/24 network that will be used for DHCP clients.

 To do this add the following to `/etc/dnsmasq.conf`: